What is ebrain?

 I am not an EAN member, how do I log in to ebrain?

 A username and password is required for accessing ebrain.
-Depending on the organisation of which you have membership, you will either be automatically registered, and sent your login details, or you will need to request your login details from your organisation or the ebrain team at email@example.com.
+Depending on the organisation for which you have membership, you will either be automatically registered, and sent your login details, or you will need to request your login details from your organisation or the ebrain team at email@example.com.

 I don't have my login details.
 What should I do?

 Contact the organisation for which you are a member.
-Alternatively, please email the ebrain Team at firstname.lastname@example.org
+Alternatively, please email the ebrain team at firstname.lastname@example.org

 The e-learning lessons are not running properly on my computer.
 What should I do?